What bands are playing where this weekend

 Dave Jones, Jazz Sax

 Salute Italian Restaurant, 1712 15th St., Gulfport.
-Dave Jones plays dinner jazz classics by Cole Porter, AC Jobim, Sinatra, Ellington, Ella and others.
+Dave Jones plays jazz classics by Cole Porter, Jobim, Sinatra, Ellington, Ella and others.

 11 a.m.-2 p.m.